-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 For the next two hours, the boys are prepped for surgery.
 The place is a hub of activity, but of steely calm.
 The boys drift to sleep under anesthesia.

 At 9:27 a.m., plastic sheets are placed over their naked bodies, followed by blue surgical drapes.
-Moments later, their heads are wiped clean and Tepper takes a black magic marker and outlines incisions from the three previous surgeries.
+Moments later, their heads are wiped clean and Tepper takes a black marker and outlines incisions from the three previous surgeries.

 At 9:36 a.m., neurosurgery nurses Bindu Peter and Treshia Alex conduct what is known as a "timeout" -- a required protocol before surgeries.
 They name both patients on the tables and the operations taking place this day, October 13, 2016.